 Events in March

-March sees early spring blooms, while the weather is beginning to warm up and daylight is lengthening, with lots of activities and inspirational events to get you out and about this month and with Easter so early this year, there's lots going on, so grab your diary and make the most of these great events.
+March sees early spring blooms, while the weather is beginning to warm up and daylight is lengthening, with lots of activities to get you out and about this month and with Easter so early this year, there's lots going on, so grab your diary and make the most of these great events.

-March sees the last regular stargazing event this winter in Dalby Forest with Scarborough and Ryedale Astronomical Society (8-9.30pm 3 March).
+March sees the last regular stargazing event this winter in Dalby Forest with Scarborough and Ryedale Astronomical Society (8-9.30pm 2 March).
 Free to attend (charitable donations welcome), these events will return in October.
-You'll also find a family-friendly Stargazing and Night Time Nature Walk (4 March) at Rievaulx Terrace with York Astronomical Society.

-Our guided walks programme opens for 2017 on 1 and 5 March with walks to Cod Beck Reservoir, Farndale, Cawthorn Camp and Cropton.
-We're also showcasing our new easy access route at Sutton Bank on 5 March, a 5 mile route designed for wheelchairs, buggies and mobility scooters.
-Our walks are relaxed and friendly and led by our knowledgeable volunteers and specialist guest leaders.
+Our guided walks programme opens for 2018 on 4 and 7 March with walks to Ingleby Greenhow and Bilsdale.
+Our walks are relaxed and friendly and led by our knowledgeable volunteers.
 View this year's programme here.
 Don't forget to book your place online early!

 National Trust Rangers also run a series of guided walks throughout the year; find out about Industrial Intrigue in Ravenscar (8 March) and coastal woodland on their Hayburn Wyke Wonder (27 March); see their Event's Calendar for dates throughout the year.

 Other great events and exhibitions

-At the Burton Agnes Orchid Festival (4-5 March), admire some of nature's most intriguing flowers while experts will be on hand with specialist advice.
+At the Burton Agnes Orchid Festival (3-4 March), admire some of nature's most intriguing flowers while experts will be on hand with specialist advice.
 Combine with their woodland walk to catch the last few days of the famous snowdrops.
-Later in the month, pop over to Castle Howard for their annual tree nursery auction (18 March) where you can bid for native hedging, amenity, forestry and ornamental trees and pick up top tips and advice.
+Later in the month, pop over to Castle Howard for their annual tree and shrub auction (24 March) where you can bid for native hedging, amenity, forestry and ornamental trees and pick up top tips and advice.

-Re-enactment groups will be at Eden Camp for a World War Two Living History Weekend (18 March) including Northern WWII Association.
+Re-enactment groups will be at Eden Camp for a World War Two Living History Weekend (17 and 31 March) including Northern WWII Association.

 - Looking after